The Bankrate promise

-Florida retains the largest manufactured housing market in the U.S. Also known as “mobile homes,” manufactured homes are typically more affordable and lower-maintenance alternatives to traditional single-family homes.
+Florida retains the largest manufactured housing market in the U.S. Also commonly referred to as “mobile homes,” manufactured homes are typically more affordable and lower-maintenance alternatives to traditional single-family homes.
 A mobile home’s affordability could make it a good starter home or an ideal place for a retired individual.
 To stay on budget, finding the right mobile home insurance in Florida is essential.
-A homeowners insurance policy provides similar coverage, but a Florida manufactured homeowners insurance policy is best suited for mobile homes.
+A Florida manufactured homeowners insurance policy is best suited for mobile homes.

 What is a mobile home?

 A mobile home is built in a factory and moved to a home site (typically a mobile home park) where other mobile homes are situated — hence it being labeled as “mobile.”
-It is designed to move, although doing so can be a slow and laborious process.
+It is designed to move, at least in the initial stages, although doing so can be a slow and laborious process.

 A mobile home could also be referred to as a manufactured home, although they are not technically the same thing.
 The main difference between manufactured and mobile homes is the date of construction.
 Mobile homes were constructed on or before June 15, 1976.
 Manufactured homes are the modern version of the mobile home.

 Is mobile home insurance required in Florida?

 Florida mobile home insurance is not mandatory unless you have financed your mobile or manufactured home.
 In that case, the lender will likely require you to have a Florida mobile home insurance policy for as long as you are making payments.
 However, some mobile home communities may require proof of coverage as part of their regulations.
 Although you may not be required to have manufactured homeowners insurance in force, depending on your situation, having coverage could save you from a serious financial loss in case of damage or loss from a fire, hurricane or burglary.

 Mobile home coverage in Florida